dongle-the-gadget/FakeUpdate/README.md

 # FakeUpdate
-The app which creates a Windows Update experience
+The app which creates a Windows Update experience.

-NOTE: As this app is written in C#, .NET Framework 4.6.1 is required.
+.NET 5 Desktop Runtime or newer is required to run this program.

-## New features in Update Simulator version 2.0.0.0
+## New features in Update Simulator version 2.1

-### Command line arguments:
---i (previously --p): Text for indicator

---br (New): Amount of red of the background (0 - 255)

---bg (New): Amount of green of the background (0 - 255)

---bb (New): Amount of blue of the background (0 - 255)

---fr (New): Amount of red of the foreground (0 - 255)

---fg (New): Amount of green of the background (0 - 255)

---bg (New): Amount of blue of the background (0 - 255)

---d (New): Delay (in seconds) between each process update (valid range: 1 - 10)

---enable-unsafe (New): Launch GUI in Unsafe mode and ignores other flags

-### New GUI

-Now, Update Simulator has a brand new GUI that can control all parts of the Update, just like the command arguments.

-Click "Update" for the Update screen.
+Program ported to .NET 5.0

 ## Windows 7 Experience